Penlee lifeboat disaster: RNLB Solomon Browne

 The Penlee Lifeboat Station, from which Solomon Browne was launched.

 The Coastguard had difficulties contacting the secretary of the nearest lifeboat station, Penlee Lifeboat Station at Mousehole on the west side of the bay.
 They eventually contacted Coxswain Trevelyan Richards, and asked him to put the lifeboat on standby in case the helicopter rescue failed.
 He summoned the lifeboat's volunteer crew, and picked seven men to accompany him in the lifeboat: Second Coxswain and Mechanic Stephen Madron, Assistant Mechanic Nigel Brockman, Emergency Mechanic John Blewett, and crewmembers Charlie Greenhaugh, Kevin Smith, Barrie Torrie and Gary Wallis.
 Richards refused to take Nigel's son, Neil, as he would not take two members of the same family.

 The lifeboat was the RNLB Solomon Browne, a wooden 47 ft Watson-class boat built in 1960 and capable of 9 kn.
 The lifeboat was named after Quaker Solomon Browne of Landrake following a bequest presented by his daughters.
 It launched at 8:12 pm and headed out through the storm to the drifting Union Star.
-After it had made several attempts to get alongside, four people jumped across to the lifeboat.
-It reported: "we got four ... off ... male and female.
-There's two left on board."
-This was the last heard from either vessel.
-Ten minutes later, the lifeboat's lights disappeared.
+After it had made several attempts to get alongside, including one which resulted in the lifeboat briefly landing on the Union Stars deck, four people managed to jump across to the Solomon Browne.
+Nigel Brockman, operating the lifeboat's radio, then called Falmouth Coastguard to report what had happened:

+"Falmouth Coastguard, Falmouth Coastguard, this is Penlee Lifeboat calling Falmouth Coastguard...We've got four men off...hang on, we've got four off at the moment...male and female.
+There's two left on board..."

+The transmission then abruptly cut off as Brockman was mid-sentence.
+Follow-up calls from Falmouth Coastguard to the Solomon Browne went unanswered; Brockman's radio call would be the last anyone heard from either the lifeboat or the Union Star.

 Lt Cdr Smith USN, the pilot of the rescue helicopter, later reported that:

 The greatest act of courage that I have ever seen, and am ever likely to see, was the penultimate courage and dedication shown by the Penlee [crew] when it manoeuvred back alongside the casualty in over 60 ft breakers and rescued four people shortly after the Penlee had been bashed on top of the casualty's hatch covers.
 They were truly the bravest eight men I've ever seen, who were also totally dedicated to upholding the highest standards of the RNLI.